Throwback Thursday! Tom Vavra sent over a GREAT video from 1985/86. How cool is this!

 If you have anything to share, please email us and we will get in touch with you.
 Promise!

 The property was part of the John & Myrtle Condon farm.
 A contract (copy in Dennis Evinrude’s file) shows that the university purchased the hill from John & Myrtle on November 1, 1950 for $5,000 after leasing it for two years from them.
-[The Condons owned farm land south of our hill top (in their mid 80’s as of January, 2002; John passed in 2014), leasing it out to other neighboring farmers when John retired from farming.
+[The Condons owned farm land south of our hill top (in their mid 80’s as of January, 2002; John passed in 2014, Myrtle passed November 12, 2019), leasing it out to other neighboring farmers when John retired from farming.
 The kids developed a subdivision called Celtic Ridge, neighboring Ausblick to the south.]

 While the boys used their talents and brawn to build the lodge, the girls used theirs to keep everyone nourished (see below pictures).

-After having a rope tow (powered by an old – ’30’s? – engine from a car one of the members wrecked) installed under the direction of Don Haas, a civil engineering student, Father Hockhaus scrounged materials to be used in construction of the original lodge, built under the direction of Jerry Wimmer, a student of Marquette’s College of Engineering.
+After having a rope tow (powered by an old – ’30’s? – engine from a car one of the members wrecked) installed under the direction of Don Haas, a civil engineering student, Father Hochhaus scrounged materials to be used in construction of the original lodge (pictured above), built under the direction of Jerry Wimmer, a student of Marquette’s College of Engineering.